 Conclusion

-Your armpits are like a close-pitted area where sweat will accumulate and the armpit hair facilitates this accumulation.
-Shaving can help in improving the ventilation of air, evaporation of moisture, and prevention of bacterial growth.
+Your armpits are like a close-pitted area where sweat accumulates, and armpit hair facilitates this accumulation.
+Shaving can help improve air ventilation, moisture evaporation, and bacterial growth.
 In this way, you can fight sweat production to a great extent just by shaving.

 However, there are genetic, hormonal, stress-related, and exercise-related factors that can cause variations from individual to individual.
 So, you can combine shaving with some other sweat-reducing techniques according to your body’s conditions.